 If you have not been able to reach a satisfactory resolution of your dispute with the Customer Experience department, you may take the following steps to commence arbitration:

 Submit a Notice of Dispute to the Tagged Dispute Resolution Department

 Prior to commencing arbitration proceedings you must provide Tagged with a formal notice of your claim by submitting a Notice of Dispute.
 You must legibly complete the notice in its entirety and attach any documents that support your claim.
-Once you have completed the notice, please send it by certified mail to: Dispute Resolution Department, Tagged, Inc., 110 Pacific Ave Mall, Box #117, San Francisco, CA 94111.
+Once you have completed the notice, please send it by certified mail to: Dispute Resolution Department, Ifwe Inc., 100 Union Square Drive, New Hope, PA 18938.
 Retain a copy of the notice and documents for your records.

 Work with Tagged to resolve the dispute

 Tagged will have 30 days from the receipt of your Notice of Dispute to review and propose a resolution.
 Please cooperate with the representative assigned to your case so that you may be able to reach an acceptable resolution.
 However, if within 30 days of the receipt of your notice we are not able to resolve your dispute to your satisfaction, you may complete the Demand for Arbitration form and commence arbitration proceedings.